Bo kho is a delicious Vietnamese beef stew that can be made in one pot!

 They filled us up and were always so amazingly good.

-If you enjoy this bo kho recipe, you might like to try some of the following too…
+If you like this recipe, you might like to try some of these Vietnamese favourites too!

 - 6 cloves garlic, minced